facioquo/uswds-design-patterns/README.md

 ## We use base stylesheets

-Since our design pattern pages are isolated and based on default USWDS styles, we use base stylesheets: `SASS/uswds-styles.scss` is an out of the box USWDS base for design pattern pages, and the primary SASS entry point.  `SASS/_site.scss` and the base `.site` family of styles are for our regular dark themed site pages and components.
+Since our design pattern pages are based on default USWDS styles, we use its base stylesheets: `SASS/uswds-styles.scss` is an out of the box USWDS baseline.
+It's also the primary SASS entry point.  `SASS/_site.scss` and the base `.site` family of styles are for our regular dark themed site pages and components.

+Individual design patterns have their own stylesheets in their own folder.
+They build on top of the base USWDS styles.